Studying made easy

 Further assistance for the study location Karlsruhe.

 In the first semesters, the foundations for further studies are laid.
 That means you are introduced to computer science or higher mathematics.
 This leads to a very theoretic start, which as a new student can come as a surprise.
+Especially the amount of math seems overwhelming in the first two semesters.

 The programming module is also offered as a counterpart to the theoretical modules.
 This teaches the basic knowledge of the Java programming language.